-Financial journalist and author of Money: A User’s Guide Laura Whateley adds that implementing shared parental leave is key if we’re to combat the gender pay gap.
+Financial journalist and author of Money: A User’s Guide, Laura Whateley, adds that implementing shared parental leave is key if we are to combat the gender pay gap.

 “Many companies still offer women more generous maternity packages than they do shared parental leave packages for men, so it makes more sense for the woman to take time off for childcare,” she tells The Independent.